GoogleCloudPlatform/covid-19-open-data/README.md

 If you spot an error in the data, feel free to open an issue on this repository and we will review it.

-If you do something cool with the data, for example related to visualization or analysis, please let us know!
+If you do something with this data, for example a research paper or work related to visualization or analysis, please let us know!